Kodotautas/Data-Engineering/5_LT_companies_cars/README.md

 - create pipeline with Dataflow
 - create looker studio dashboard
 - need to create dbt model or schedule bigquery table, how?
+- possible connect more data like companies employes number?
+- is there relationship between luxury cars and salary